Coodabeen Champions: Coodabeens Footy Show

-The show includes various regular segments, including Guru Bob: a fictional Guru – he has belonged to various religions – who claims to relate advice to Australian Football League players and coaches who "visit the temple", often giving them comical spins on well-known philosophical quotes as this advice.
+The show included various regular segments.
+The show is most remembered for its talk-back paradies, Greg Champions' songs and Guru Bob: a fictional Guru – he has belonged to various religions – who claims to relate advice to Australian Football League players and coaches who "visit the temple", often giving them comical spins on well-known philosophical quotes as this advice.
 He is described as the Coodabeens' Special Adviser on Football Spirituality and has released numerous books of football quotes.

 Awards

 In 2003, the Coodabeen Champions were inducted into the MCG Media Hall of Fame.
-The Coodabeens also had the honour of playing a four-song set for the half-time show at the 1987 VFL Grand Final.
+The Coodabeens also had the honour of playing a four-song set for the half-time show at the 1987 VFL Grand Final.They sang at the Grand Final again in 1995.